First Aid Kit

 Tongue blades

-You can also use the following everyday items in the event of an emergency:
+You can also use these everyday items in an emergency:

-Disposable or cloth diapers for compresses, bandages, or padding for splints
+Disposable or cloth diapers for compresses, bandages, or padding for use as splints

 Umbrella, rolled magazine, or layered newspaper for use as a splint

-In addition, it is helpful to carry the following items in your car:
+In addition, it's helpful to carry these items in your car:

 A large blanket